Where Do You Put Your Weakest Soccer Player? (Easiest + Hardest)

 Defenders – What skills are not required

-Defenders play an important role in keeping the ball away from your goal and starting the attack.
-However, most often, defenders don’t require:
+Defenders are essential in keeping the ball away from your goal and starting the attack.
+However, most often, defenders don’t require the following:

 • The same level of conditioning as some other positions.